kbull136/asg-02-instructions/milestone-03.md

 - [ ] All country details, as outlined in the assignment pdf, are present for the current country. _Since you've cached the country details, you can present them via JS if you wish._

-  > _if the query string parameter is non-existent, the country details section should show no data_
+  > _if the query string parameter is non-existent, this country details section should show no data_

-- [ ] A list of cities for the current country are present, each city hyperlinking to the `single-city.php` page with an appropriate query string parameter.
+- [ ] A list of cities for the current country are present, in alphabetical order, each city hyperlinking to the `single-city.php` page with an appropriate query string parameter.

-  > _if the query string parameter is non-existent, the city list section should show no data_
+  > _if the query string parameter is non-existent, this city list section should show no data_

 - [ ] If photos are available for the current country, they are displayed in a well-presented fashion.